r-cloutier/Transiting_RVcalculator/README.rst

     print self.nRVs

-and is 41 in this example for a planet with an RV semi-amplitude of 2.79 m/s in an RV time-series with an average measurement uncertainty of 2.38 m/s.
+and is 41 in this example for a planet with an RV semi-amplitude of 2.79 m/s (self.K) in an RV time-series with an average measurement uncertainty of 2.38 m/s (self.sigmaRV_eff).